dbosnja/stanovi/README.md

 # stanovi

-This crawler tries to find a flat according to defined price and size preferences.
+This crawler tries to find a flat(njuskalo.hr site) according to defined price and size preferences.
 It has an option to send an email with matching flat URL.

 # caution